 The Drive Optimize Drives window will open, which contains all the drives connected to your computer.
 You will notice that drives that are not defined by a letter do not appear in the window, even though they may be connected to the system.

-Each drive is displayed with its drive name and letter, type, last optimization run, and current status.
-Note that you cannot refresh the list of discs when the window is open.
-If you connect a drive after opening the Drive Optimization feature, you will need to close and reopen the window to view it.
+Each drive is displayed with its name and drive letter, type, last optimization run, and current status.
+Note that you cannot refresh the disk list when the window is open.
+If you connect a drive after opening it “Optimize Drives”, you will have to close and reopen the window to see it.

 The "media type" determines which options are available to you.
 Optimization is available for all types of drives, whether they are simple hard drives or SSDs.
 The "resolution" displays and simultaneously checks the fragmentation status of the drive, and is only available for hard drives and not for SSDs.